 To request the Reservation Form and Terms & Conditions for this experience please contact us at.

 To make payment, you can use a credit card via PayPal (to request invoice) or deposit a check directly into our bank account at any Bank of America branch.
 Depositing a check affords a $50 per person discount.

 We’ll send you all the payment details if you’ll CONTACT US HERE.

 Ralph Velasco is a professional travel photographer, author and international guide and he’s the Founder/CEO (Chief Experience Officer) of PhotoEnrichment Adventures and Alla Campagna Experiences.

-For the past 10 years Ralph has been a regular speaker about travel and photography at the prestigious Travel & Adventure Shows throughout the United States, as well as the New York Times Travel Show.
+For more than 10 years Ralph has been a regular speaker about travel and photography at the prestigious Travel & Adventure Shows throughout the United States, as well as the New York Times Travel Show.
 He’s also been a featured speaker at the Travel Bloggers Exchange in Sweden, Ireland, Spain and Israel; the IOETI Conference in Cairo, Egypt; and has taught travel photography at U.C.
 Irvine Extension Program, Saddleback College, Santa Ana College, the Irvine Fine Arts Center, REI Outdoor School and others.

 He’s got a B.S. in Small Business & Entrepreneurship from the Indiana University School of Business and an M.I.B.A.
 (Masters in International Business Administration) from United States International University in Mexico City, Mexico and San Diego, California.

 Finally, Ralph’s been a member of several championship big boat sailing teams in Chicago, San Diego and Newport Beach, California; has his private pilot’s license (SEL); and speaks Spanish.